 - A legged stand test.
 This test is designed to test your balance and your ability to follow directions like counting.
 I have tried this test sober and I fail every time.

 - Any test that involves counting, spelling, or saying something by itself.
 These tests are hard for a reason: only drunk people who are trying to ‘beat’ the test with take it.
 Don’t try to beat the test.

-I was arrested for DWI and I submitted to a Field Sobriety Test, am I guilty?
+I Was Arrested for DWI and I Submitted to a Field Sobriety Test … Does That Make Me Guilty?

-No!
 At Crescent City Law, we scour every DWI police report for mistakes that police make.
-Here are some examples
+Here are some examples we regularly see:

 - Police are required to inform people they are under investigation as a suspected drunk driver.
 Police forget to inform people all the time.

 - Defendants are not read their rights prior to questioning.